How to mummify a pharaoh: A step-by-step guide

 Once the body of the deceased was in their possession, the embalmers would begin by washing it with the water of the Nile River.

-Also, in a more practical sense, the washing of the body with water was done to remove any dirt or impurities from the body.
+Also, in a more practical sense, the washing of the body with water was done to remove any dirt or impurities from it.

 Step 2: Removal of the organs